SeaWorld Abu Dhabi: History

 On December 13, 2016, SeaWorld Parks & Entertainment announced a new partnership with Miral to bring SeaWorld Abu Dhabi to Yas Island.
 The park would be situated near the Island's other attractions such as Ferrari World.
 SeaWorld licensed the brand to Miral who fully funded the project.
+The $1.2 billion venture with state-owned developer Miral features the world’s largest aquarium and a cylindrical LED screen.
 On October 5, 2020, SeaWorld Parks & Entertainment announced that SeaWorld Abu Dhabi was "64% finished" and would finish construction in 2022.
 By September 2022, it was announced that the park was 90% completed and set to open in 2023.

 In 2023, Miral announced the opening of Yas SeaWorld Research & Rescue marine research, rescue, rehabilitation and return center.
 In February 2023, the park received three captive walruses from parks in Canada.
+The park opened on May 23, 2023.

 Attractions

-Once completed, the park will feature six marine environments that will be home to immersive experiences and interactive exhibits.
-In addition, the park will host 150 species of marine animals, who will live in environments that replicate their natural habitats.
+The park features eight marine environments or so-called "realms" that are home to immersive experiences and interactive exhibits, with more than 15 rides, 13 retail options, and 17 dining options.
+In addition, the park hosts 150 species of marine animals, who live in environments that replicate their natural habitats.
+The eight realms include: